Skip to content

 wget -O dd-java-agent.jar 'https://static.guance.com/dd-image/dd-java-agent.jar'

-You can run your Java code through various methods, such as IDE, Maven, Gradle, or directly via the java -jar command.
-The following starts the application using the java command:
+You can run your Java Code through various methods such as IDE, Maven, Gradle, or directly via the java -jar command.
+Below is an example of starting the application using the java command:

 java \